Health Information

 TCAPS Nursing Department & Care Plans

-Parents carry the basic responsibility for the health of their children.
-TCAPS’ Nursing Department is available to assist parents with this responsibility.
-If your child has a “life threatening” illness, Liisa Szarapski and Erin Johnson can provide assistance for your family to develop a care plan and in training your child’s school staff on the care plan.
-Contact Liisa at 231.933.8389 or Erin at 231.933.7314.
+Parents/Guardians carry the basic responsibility for the health of their children.
+TCAPS’ Nursing Department is available to assist with this responsibility.
+If your student has a medical condition, the district nurses can provide assistance for your family to develop a care plan and in training your student's school staff on the care plan.
+Contact Liisa Szarapski at 231.933.6452 or Erin Johnson at 231.933.7314.

 Health & Wellness Resources: